 Winner by 13%

-Sears rates % lower than Target on Leadership Culture Ratings vs Target Ratings based on looking at 13214 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does your manager seem to care about you as a person?" and "Is your company invested in your career growth?".
+Sears rates % lower than Target on Leadership Culture Ratings vs Target Ratings based on looking at 13239 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does your manager seem to care about you as a person?" and "How would you rate your manager?".

-Sears rates % lower than Target on Compensation Culture Ratings vs Target Ratings based on looking at 9585 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you believe you're paid fairly?" and "What is the best part about your compensation package?".
+Sears rates % lower than Target on Compensation Culture Ratings vs Target Ratings based on looking at 9602 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does your company give annual bonuses?" and "What is the best part about your compensation package?".

-Sears rates % lower than Target on Team Culture Ratings vs Target Ratings based on looking at 8592 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What are some of the best things about your team?" and "What do your coworkers need to improve and how could you work together better?".
+Sears rates % lower than Target on Team Culture Ratings vs Target Ratings based on looking at 8606 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "What are some of the best things about your team?".

-Sears rates % lower than Target on Environment Culture Ratings vs Target Ratings based on looking at 8543 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does someone you work with closely, make you want to quit your job?" and "What % of the time are you bored at work?".
+Sears rates % lower than Target on Environment Culture Ratings vs Target Ratings based on looking at 8556 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What's the work pace at your company?" and "Does someone you work with closely, make you want to quit your job?".

-Sears rates % lower than Target on Sentiment Culture Ratings vs Target Ratings based on looking at 10574 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What's going wrong and how can it be improved?" and "What makes you most happy at work?".
+Sears rates % lower than Target on Sentiment Culture Ratings vs Target Ratings based on looking at 10592 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How confident are you about the future success of your company?" and "What would you most like to see improved at your company?".